lmullen/jsr/_source/issues/vol15/mcvickar.markdown

     Within the Church Of God," *Review of Religious Research* 46.2 (2004): 150--168; and Hood and Williamson, *Them That Believe*.
-Also essential is W. Paul Williamson, "Index of Serpent-Handling Articles found in the Church of God Evangel," available in the Hood-Williamson Research Archives for the Holiness Serpent Handling Sects, Lupton Library, University of Tennessee, Chattanooga.
+Also essential is W. Paul Williamson, "Index of Serpent-Handling Articles found in the *Church of God Evangel*," available in the Hood-Williamson Research Archives for the Holiness Serpent Handling Sects, Lupton Library, University of Tennessee, Chattanooga.